Nikolas-White/GolfCourseChatbot/README.md

 ## Project Overview

 This project involves the creation of a chatbot for a golf course website, specifically for the (made up) "Hillside Forest" golf club.
-The chatbot provides information about the golf course, its features, membership options, and responds to user queries in a professional manner with golf course etiquette in mind.
+The chatbot provides information about the golf course, its features, membership options, and responds to user queries in a professional manner.
 The chatbot is built using OpenAI's GPT-3.5-turbo model and is integrated into a web application using the Panel library.

 ## Features